 With the exception of Canadian citizens, all students entering the U.S. must have a valid F-1 visa in their passport.
 If you are a transfer student with a signature on page 3 of your Transfer Pending I-20 form, you must still have a valid visa to be granted entry.

-Although you may have a valid F-1 visa in your passport from a previous time studying in the U.S., if you have been out of the country for more than 5 months, you are required to renew your F-1 visa at an embassy or consular post before travelling to the United States.
+Although you may have a valid F-1 visa in your passport from a previous time studying in the U.S., if you have been out of the country for more than 5 months, you are required to renew your F-1 visa at an embassy or consular post before traveling to the United States.

 Initial I-20 form or Transfer Pending I-20 form